alma-cdk/project/API.md

 Project.of(construct: IConstruct)
 ```

-Return the stage this construct is contained with, if available.
+Return the app that is the root of the construct tree, if available.

-If called
-on a nested stage, returns its parent.

 ###### `construct`<sup>Required</sup> <a name="construct" id="@alma-cdk/project.Project.of.parameter.construct"></a>